bertt/gitlab-ci-training/README.md

   script: echo Hello World!
 ```

-Push to Gitlab and check it out.
+Push to Gitlab and go to CI/CD -> Pipelines.
+A first pipeline should be created, check the options and console messages.

+Question: Which Docker image is used in the pipeline?

 ### Job